robbytables/bug-free-invention/unit-1-variables/instructor-resources/03-local-python/03-local-python-slides.md

 This will take us 10 to 15 minutes, then we'll regroup.

-First, install Atom from <a href="https://atom.io/">https://atom.io/</a>.
+First, install Sublime Text from <a href="https://www.sublimetext.com/3">https://www.sublimetext.com/3</a>.
 This is where you'll write your code.

 Then, follow the [Python 3 installation directions](python3-installation-directions.md).